PabRD/AS_Profile/README.md

 ![alt text](https://github.com/PabRD/AS_Profile/blob/main/basicColor_AS.png)

-By specifying a 2 color RGB matric you can personalize the colors of the figure output
+By specifying a 2 color RGB matrix you can personalize the colors of the figure output
 ```MATLAB
 accSpeedProfile(data,col)
 ```